đź‘ŤAn Impossibility Theorem for Wealth in Heterogeneous-agent Models with Limited Heterogeneity

 You can see the full report here.
 Many of these claims are false, for instance “not new” (it is), “appears in a series of papers by Benhabib” (the BBL paper above is not micro-founded), “linear stochastic difference equation” (it is nonlinear), and “severe restriction” (the canonical model features constant returns by definition).
 The last paragraph “technical note […] Economics Letters” is insulting, but of course that is a subjective judgement that cannot be refuted.
 We were outraged and submitted the paper to Econometrica by attaching the AERI reports and a detailed cover letter with rebuttals, but the paper got desk-rejected with this decision letter.
 The editor seemed to have consulted the same individual (and not to value theorems).
 We then submitted the paper to REStud with an even clearer cover letter that explained the conflict of interest and the unfair treatment at previous journals, but we again got a rejection.
 In the decision letter, the editor acknowledged that he had consulted a fifth referee, who seemed to have provided the same false information.

 Within the current peer-review system, where experts are supposed to evaluate peers’ research fairly and professionally, when we work on a small and technical topic, it is already challenging to draw qualified referees.
 But what can we do if in addition an “expert” abuses power to manipulate editors of important journals?
 I was traumatized.
 In January 2019, we submitted the paper to JET, this time just attaching the REStud decision letter because we didn’t want to draw attention to that referee again.
 We received only one report, whose writing style resembled previous reports and what previous editors quoted (like “Grey”, which refers to this paper but not really related), but this time with full of praise.
 There are “experts” who cannot tolerate accepting competitors’ papers at top journals, but are happy to support them after making sure they failed.
-The JET editor accepted our paper as is.
+The JET editor accepted our paper as is, mentioning in the decision letter that

 During this ordeal, it seems that nobody read the proofs.
 We later found an error in Proposition 5, and published a corrigendum.